roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-02 ****** bydawn1958© Please send your comments and suggestions, as the feedback is always appreciated.
+Please send your comments and suggestions, as the feedback is always appreciated.
 This story is written at the request of a reader and I hope I do his fantasy justice.

  Chapter 02 - Mistaken Identity